bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-The response MAY include any fields described {{response}} that are applicable to this ongoing request, including the most recently issued access tokens, any released subject claims, and any currently active interaction elements.
-The response MAY contain a new ["continue" response element](#response-continue) as described above.
+The response MAY include any fields described {{response}} that are applicable to this ongoing request, including the most recently issued access tokens, any released subject claims, and any currently active interaction capabilities.
+The response MAY contain a new ["continue" response](#response-continue) as described above.

 [[ Editor's note: I'm a little dubious about the need for this particular function in reality, but including it for completeness sake.
 There are a lot of questions we need